2026

 Equipment needed: Naked eye orΒ binoculars (recommendations: Cometron 7x50 or Ultima 10x50)

-How: The waxing gibbous moon will rise toward the northeast in around noon, but youβll need to wait until darkness (at least 1.5 hours after sunset)Β to see the Pleiades star cluster near it.
+How: The waxing gibbous moon will rise toward the northeast around noon, but youβll need to wait until darkness (at least 1.5 hours after sunset)Β to see the Pleiades star cluster near it.
 They will rise higher in the sky for a few hours and keep making their way west until they set in the northwest before sunrise.
 They will get further from each other as the night progresses.
 Although this can technically be seen with the naked eye, the gibbous moon is very bright and could make it challenging to see the Pleiades nearby without binoculars.

 What: The waxing gibbous moon meets with Jupiter, the king of the planets